m1rm/m1rm/README.md

-### Hi there 👋
+### Hi! 😊

-🔭  I’m currently working on ...
+I’m currently working with 👀
-    Just coding & constantly trying to improve myself.

-🌱  I’m currently learning ...
+    - Symfony
-    Symfony, Nuxt3
+    - Nuxt3

-📫  How to reach me:
+ 💻  How to reach me:
     https://www.linkedin.com/in/miriam-m%C3%BCller-bb1920200/